nobitlost/Predix/Examples/README.md

 `cf env <your_web_application_name>`

-There are 5 items you need to copy down from the command output:
+There are 5 items you need to copy down from the command output.
+These will be used for further Predix account configuring and the demo agent code initialization.

 **Asset URL** and **Asset Zone ID** which can be found in **System-Provided->VCAP_SERVICES->predix-asset->credentials->uri** and
 **System-Provided->VCAP_SERVICES->predix-asset->credentials->zone->http-header-value**